News

 Lublin has provided essential supplies to many displaced people in Sumy, including food, medical assistance and clothing.
 The city has also provided generators to local communities, along with seeds for farmers in the region affected by the war.

-Beyond immediate needs, Lublin is involved in two important projects with the Sumy region, totalling nearly €2.5 million, focused on directly addressing emergency wartime needs.
+Beyond immediate needs, Lublin is involved in two important projects with the Sumy region, totalling nearly €2.5 Polish Zlotys, focused on directly addressing emergency wartime needs.
 These projects will construct four mobile shelters, purchase two medical ambulances with a mobile laboratory and a mobile clinic, and provide psychological support for people living in the Sumy region.

-Lublin’s Deputy Mayor for Culture, Sports and Participation, Beata Stepaniuk – Kuśmierzak, explains: “Through our cultural exchanges, we are building bridges that strengthen our communities and promote solidarity.”
+Beata Stepaniuk – Kuśmierzak, Lublin’s Deputy Mayor for Culture, Sports and Participation, explains: “Through our cultural exchanges, we are building bridges that strengthen our communities and promote solidarity.”

 Lublin has also organised financial aid and technical support for projects aimed at improving local governance and community services in Sumy, with the goal being to “empower local authorities” in Sumy to rebuild and manage their communities effectively.